 Asia and Legal Startups: The intersection of opportunities and solutions

-Ling explained why he believes Asia is perfect for legal start-ups: “The way I see it, Asia is currently the perfect place for some doses of disruptive innovation to be applied to its rather conservative legal service industry.
+Ling explained why he believes Asia is perfect for legal start-ups.
+“The way I see it, Asia is currently the perfect place for some doses of disruptive innovation to be applied to its rather conservative legal service industry.
 It is not a sexy industry to get into, but it is nonetheless one of the fattest.”
 Ling isn’t alone in his outlook.
 Notably, in 2013 in Hong Kong, legal futurist Mitch Kowalski (@) outlined for law student here what the Asia-Pacific legal market is likely to look like in 2025.
-And change of the sort brought on by start-ups is central to Kowalski’s thesis.
+And the change of the sort brought on by start-ups is central to Kowalski’s thesis.

 So where are Asia’s legal start-ups?

-In the case of Hong Kong, a vast government operated facility called Cyberport (@) houses Asia-focused start-ups including legal tech start-up Dragon Law (@).
-Asia legal social media pioneers at Conventus Law (@ ) are also Hong Kong-based, as highlighted by Lloyd Pearson (@).
-The Hong Kong start-up scene is covered closely by Iris Leung (@), Editor of StartupsHK, including a recent profile of Dragon Law.
+In the case of Hong Kong, a vast government-operated facility called Cyberport (@) houses Asia-focused start-ups including legal tech start-up Dragon Law (@).
+Asia legal social media pioneers at Conventus Law (@ ) are also Hong Kong-based.
+As highlighted by Lloyd Pearson (@).
+The Hong Kong start-up scene is covered closely by Iris Leung (@).
+Editor of StartupsHK, including a recent profile of Dragon Law.

 Singapore’s BLK71 (@), an entrepreneurial community/working hub in partnership with the National University of Singapore is home to legal software start-up LawCanvas (@).
 Steven Millward (@) of Tech in Asia (@“cover[s] startups, ecommerce, tech market research and analysis across Asia, including a recent profile of Law Canvas.
 Daniel Tay (@), also of Tech in Asia, has also profiled Law Canvas.

-Other major tech/entrepreneur/capital hubs that may spawn new legal start-ups
+Another major tech/entrepreneur/capital hubs that may spawn new legal start-ups

 In Kuala Lumpur, Startup Grind KL (@) is one to watch.
 In Jakarta, Ideabox is a “tech business incubator” very much worth following.
 Sydney has no shortage of start-up entrepreneurs.
 Among the most well-regarded start-ups going into 2015 is Pollenizer (@) (a start-up incubator) supported LawPath (@).
 Australia is hub to the region’s NewLaw law firms and hence vital to watch for inspiration for legal start-ups as well.
 Independent Australian journalist Sylvia Pennington has written a great deal about Australia’s start-up environment.